Reporting and Supporting Evidence

 - all expenditures on the claim are eligible expenses;

 - all goods and/or services have been received;

 - the charges included have not been claimed for reimbursement from other sources; and

 - reimbursements for expenditures received from other sources or institutions must be disclosed to the administering institution.

 Grantees must be able to provide supporting documentation for all expenditures charged to their grant accounts.
+Where the link to the research is not evident from the supporting documentation, additional information or explanation should be documented which demonstrates that the expenditure is a direct cost of the funded research.
 Such documentation includes:

 - salaries or stipends paid to research personnel:

 - signed records regarding personnel paid from grant funds, including names, categories, salary levels, affiliation to the grant;